MayconCardoso/Mvvm-Architecture-Toolkit/README.md

 // [OPTIONAL] Networking library.
 To help you create your APIs easily with mapped errors to better handle business logic and avoid crashes. implementation "io.github.mayconcardoso:networking:${MVVM_ARC_VERSION}"

-// [OPTIONAL] Simpler recyclerview li.
-To help you create your APIs easily with mapped errors to better handle business logic and avoid crashes. implementation "io.github.mayconcardoso:simple-recyclerview:${MVVM_ARC_VERSION}"
+// [OPTIONAL] Simpler recyclerview library.
+To make it simpler and reduce the boilerplate needed to render a list of items. implementation "io.github.mayconcardoso:simple-recyclerview:${MVVM_ARC_VERSION}"

 ```